-PROCEDURE EMR EMT CRT PM
+PROCEDURE EMR ЕМТ CRT РМ

-VALSALVA MANEUVER - 120 50 50
+VALSALVA MANEUVER so SO

-Aprea Monitors - SO SO SO
+Apnea Monitors - SO SO SO

 Arterial Lines and Cardiac Sheaths - - - -

-Chemotherapy Administration/Drip - - - -
+Chemotherapy Administration/Drip -

-Chest tubes on suction - - - -
+Chest tubes on suction - -

-Chest tubes off suction 1.2 - SO \$0
+Chest tubes off suction - SO SO

-Colostomy Bag - SO SO 50
+Colostomy Bag - SO SO SO

-External Orthopedic Fixators - SO SO \$0
+External Orthopedic Fixators - SO SO SO

-Foley Catheter - SO SO 50
+Foley Catheter - SO SO SO

 Foley Catheter with Irrigation - SO SO SO

-Gastrostomy and Jejunal Feeding Tubes (Non-infusing) - 50 SO 50
+Gastrostomy and Jejunal Feeding Tubes (Non-infusing) - SO SO SO

 HALO Cervical Immobilization - SO SO SO

-IABP InterAortic Balloon Pump - - - -
+IABP InterAortic Balloon Pump -

-lleostomy Tube (Non-infusing) - SO SO SO
+Ileostomy Tube (Non-infusing) - SO SO SO

-iStat - - - REA
+iStat - - REA

-PICC-peripherally inserted central catheter or - SO SO \$0
+PICC-peripherally inserted central catheter or - SO SO SO

-CVA-central venous access line, capped only 1 C 1
+CVA-central venous access line, capped only

-PICC-peripherally inserted central catheter or - - SO 50
+PICC-peripherally inserted central catheter or - SO SO

-CVA-central venous access line, subclavian/femoral or ~
+CVA-central venous access line, subclavian/femoral or

 internal jugular may be monitored if fluid/medication being

 administered meets protocol.
 The ALS clinician may

 access the line in a life-threatening emergency.

-Intraventricular/Intracranial Monitor - - -
+Intraventricular/Intracranial Monitor -

-Left Ventricular Assist Device (LVAD) Scene (BLS & ALS) so so so
+Left Ventricular Assist Device (LVAD) Scene (BLS & ALS) - SO SO SO

 Left Ventricular Assist Device (LVAD) Interfacility - -

-Nasogastric and Orogastric Tubes - SO so 50
+Nasogastric and Orogastric Tubes - SO SO SO

-(Existing, Non-infusing, or Capped) 2 30 30 50
+(Existing, Non-infusing, or Capped)

-Nephrostomy Tubes - SO SO so
+Nephrostomy Tubes - SO SO SO

-Peak Expiratory Flow Meter - 50 50
+Peak Expiratory Flow Meter - SO SO

-Peak Expiratory Provi Meter OSP OSP OSP OSP
+Pelvic Binder Device OSP OSP OSP OSP

-Portable Outpatient Fixed Medication Pump/PCA Pump Uar SO SO SO
+Portable Outpatient Fixed Medication Pump/PCA Pump - SO SO SO

-- SO 50 50

-Peritoneal Dialysis (Non-active, Capped) Physical Restraint - SO \$0 \$0 50
+Peritoneal Dialysis (Non-active, Capped) - SO SO SO

-- 50 50 50
+Physical Restraint - SO SO SO

-Sengstaken-Blakemore Tube Suprapublc Catheter - - 60 -
+Sengstaken-Blakemore Tube -

-na - Enne Terrera de la contra d - 50 50 50
+Suprapubic Catheter SO SO SO

-Surgical Drains SO SO \$0
+Surgical Drains SO SO SO

-Swan-Ganz - - - -
+Swan-Ganz

-Tracheostomy (Existing) SO \$0 60 50
+Tracheostomy (Existing) SO SO SO

-Transtracheal O 2 (Outpatient/Existing) - SO SO \$0
+Transtracheal O, (Outpatient/Existing) SO SO SO

 Transvenous Pacemaker (Temporary Transvenous) - - - -

-Ventilators (Acute, Chronic, Scene) - - - OSP
+Ventilators (Acute, Chronic, Scene) - - OSP

-Ventricular Peritoneal Shunt - SO 50 SO
+Ventricular Peritoneal Shunt - SO SO SO

-Wound Vacuum Device - SO SO SO